 The first approach will be to fix the number of simultaneous calls globally, this means if you have only allowed one call, then the second call will be rejected regardless if it is an incoming or outgoing call.
 The FusionPBX has by default a call-limit dialplan (disabled) but it doesn't work out of the box, so we need to fix it.
 Follow these steps:

-1. Edit the caller-details dialplan, you will find it in the inbound routes and add a set line call_direction=inbound.
-If you are updating from an earlier FusionPBX release (earlier thant 4.4), it is very likely you won't have this dialplan.
-Here it is a screenshoot.
-Jus create it if you don't have it.
+- Edit the caller-details dialplan, you will find it in the inbound routes and add a set line call_direction=inbound.
+If you are updating from an earlier FusionPBX release (earlier than 4.4), likely, you won't have this dialplan.
+Here is a screenshot.
+Just create it if you don't have it.

-2. Go to the Dialplan Manager and enable the call-limit dialplan.
-You may want to make it a global dialplan (aka shared dialplans) if you want to make this a global think in your PBX.
+- Go to the Dialplan Manager and enable the call-limit dialplan.
+You may want to make it a global dialplan (aka shared dial plans) if you want to make this a global thing in your PBX.

-You are done, at this point, the number of simultaneous calls, regardless if they are incoming or outgoing, it is given by the max_call variable.
+You are done, at this point, the number of simultaneous calls, regardless of whether they are incoming or outgoing, is given by the max_call variable.

 Fixing the Number of Simultaneous Incoming and Outgoing Calls per Domain Independently